rackerlabs/technical-blog/_posts/2019-11-15-sap-hana-mandate-what-does-it-mean-for-the-channel.md

 - Are you migrating to SAP HANA on your own or have you selected a partner to help with this very complex move?

 ### Rackspace can help with your migration
 The Rackspace Application Services team has SAP and database expertise that can help your business with this migration.
 Rackspace provides consultations to asses and design the future state of your business.
 We can then deploy that solution in a variety of ways that provides you with a future-proofed design.
 All you have to do is ask, “does your business depend on SAP in any way?”
+Contact the Rackspace Application services team today to begin your SAP migration.

 ### Optimize your environment with expert administration, management, and configuration